Solving rescheduling problems in heterogeneous urban railway networks using hybrid quantum-classical approach: Quantum annealing

-To overcome the problem of limited size and accuracy, quantum annealers of the present state of the art are often used in hybrid (quantum classical) solvers, orchestrating classical algorithms and using QA as a subroutine in order to address hard problem instances more efficiently.
+To overcome the problem of limited size and accuracy, quantum annealers of the present state of the art are often used in hybrid (quantum-classical) solvers, orchestrating classical algorithms and using QA as a subroutine to address hard problem instances more efficiently.
 Solvers available in D-Wave's 'Leap Hybrid Solver Service (HSS)'~\citep{DwaveHSS}, including the one used in the present work, belong to this family.
 Meanwhile, quantum technology keeps on developing, systems of bigger size and better topology are regularly announced, they are more and more affordable, and there is a growing community around them.

-Currently, the applicability of QA technologies is being explored.
-Benchmark problems are solved~\citep{Willsch_2022, McLeod_2022}, comparisons with digital computers are made~\citep{J_nger_2021}, etc. The application of quantum annealers in transportation optimization is a new area with only a few contributions so far.
-There is an apparent interest in this research direction in the aviation domain~\citep{10.1007/978-3-030-14082-3_9, Tran_2020, 8643733}, which relates also to the already mentioned benchmarking of annealers as done by\citep{Willsch_2022}.
-Shipment rerouting was also addressed in the context of QA~\citep{10.1007/978-3-030-87672-2_33}.
-There are a few examples of hybrid solvers' applications, too.
-These include traffic flow optimization \citep{neukart2017traffic}, multi-car paint shop optimization \citep{yarkoni2021multi}, tail assignment problem \citep{martins2021qubo}, and vehicle optimization \citep{glos2022optimizing}.

-In railway context, the first applications of QA can be found in train dispatching/rescheduling \citep{domino2021quantum, qubohobo} and rolling stock planning~\citep{2109.07212v1}.
+Currently, the applicability of QA technologies is being explored in various fields.
+In the railway context, the first applications of QA can be found in train dispatching/rescheduling \citep{qubohobo} and rolling stock planning~\citep{2109.07212v1}.
 In particular, the first proof-of-concept demonstration of a (pure) quantum computing approach to railway rescheduling was presented by some of us~\citep{domino2023quantum}.
-A followup paper~\citep{qubohobo} laid down the principles of a more general modeling approach to railway rescheduling in light of QA, introducing a suitable QUBO / HOBO (Higher-Order Binary Optimization) encoding of these problems.
-The present work continues this line of research.
+A follow-up paper by \cite{qubohobo} laid down the principles of a more general modeling approach to railway rescheduling in light of QA, introducing a suitable QUBO / HOBO (Higher-Order Binary Optimization) encoding of these problems.
+The present work continues this line of research, which is gaining increasing attention, see e.g. the recent work of~\cite{xu2023high}.